 Final Research Project: Doctoral Essay Track

 After passing the doctoral comprehensive exam and achieving candidacy for the degree, students must submit a doctoral essay topic proposal to their doctoral committee for approval.
-The proposal should include: the proposed title; a minimum one-page description of the essay's proposed aims; a working outline; a working bibliography; and a signature page with spaces for the signature of each committee member.
+The proposal should include: the proposed title; a minimum three-page description of the essay's proposed aims; a working outline; a working bibliography; and a signature page with spaces for the signature of each committee member.
 The student's entire doctoral committee must approve the topic proposal.

 Students must submit to their entire committee a final copy of their doctoral essay at least four weeks prior to the published submission deadline.
 Students must allow the entire committee three weeks to review the final copy, after which students will have one week to make the any remaining changes requested by the committee.
 Upon reading the essay, the committee has the option of not approving the essay in its present form; disapproval will require that the student resubmit the essay according to the procedure outlined above.
 This may also require that the student enroll for additional semesters of study; consult the Graduate Office for more information.

 Foreign Language Proficiency

 All doctoral students except those in music education must demonstrate reading proficiency in French, German, or Italian in order to gain admission to candidacy.
 Proficiency may be demonstrated in one of the following ways: